 Please note that a deposit is non-refundable if you just change your mind or buy a pup somewhere else.
 The whole idea of the deposit is to show you are committed to buying a Noonbarra Kelpie.
 It allows us to plan our breeding program, our advertising and to organise customers and puppies.
 Most customers need a few weeks to organise getting a new dog.
 They may need to take time off work or plan the trip to our Stud, or just set up for a puppy (fencing) etc.

 We need to make sure you are serious as a good amount of time and effort goes into selecting you the right puppy.
 If you want to only book a certain litter and accept nothing else, (or a certain colour, size or gender) then let us know that clearly when you make your deposit so that we don't look at puppies in other litters.

 POSTPONING YOUR PURCHASE

-You cannot postpone once the pup is over 6 weeks old and has been allocated to you.
+You cannot postpone once the pup is born and has been allocated to you.
 [Your deposit will be forfeited].
 Late postponements mean a lot of work for us.
 Even though we always have customers waiting for puppies, not all puppies are going to be right for people.
 If you postpone at the last minute, we have to find someone who wants a puppy that exact colour, gender, size, temperament, abilities, personality and behaviour.
 We have usually also turned a number of people away as the pup was already sold.
 As well, we can't give customers any time to organise themselves.
 So it usually takes a lot of time and effort to be able to rearrange a puppy for new customers at such short notice.
 Most customers need at least a few weeks notice.
 Often we have to re-advertise the puppy.
-So unfortunately, Very late postponements or cancellations will forfeit your deposit.
+So unfortunately, late postponements or cancellations will forfeit your deposit.